-The total tuition for a master's degree can be less than $10,000 or as much as $145,000.
+The total tuition for an online degree can be less than $10,000 or more than $145,000.
 Students pay a premium to attend highly ranked programs and universities.
 Our tool provides a ‘total tuition’ drop-down choice to select online programs that meet your financial requirements.
 It is difficult to concretely measure the financial return you can expect from furthering your education.
 Here are a few places to look for research on this that may be helpful.

 Your direct supervisor or HR staff will be able to help answer this question.
 Be sure to ask!
-Even a small percent of support can mean a big difference in how much it will cost you to earn your graduate degree.
+Even a small percent of support can mean a big difference in the total cost to earn your degree.

 Many online programs are now offering scholarship dollars for well-qualified candidates.
 This is especially true for highly ranked programs that come with higher price tags.

 If your overall undergraduate GPA is low, you should know that many schools will look at your GPA for the last 60 hours of your degree, for the courses that comprised your major, to make a final decision on meeting their minimum GPA requirement for admission.
-This level of program detail is available in the Basic Plus package.
-It gives you exactly the type of information you’ll need to decide on programs from your personalized list of programs.
+Always contact the institutions that you like to talk with an admissions counselor about the flexibility of their admissions requirements.
+Links to program websites are included, for free, in our reports.

 Professional accreditation is a formal, third party evaluation that assesses a degree program's ability to perform for students in areas, such as teaching, student learning, course development, and research.
 This type of accreditation is different from regional accreditation (see details on Regional Accreditation below).
 Professional accreditation is generally awarded to units within the institution (to a business or nursing school or a degree program within that school); regional accreditation is awarded at the institutional level (to colleges or universities).
 Both are important indicators of an entity’s willingness to meet quality standards.